Adelaide Miethke: History

 The Government inaugurated separate schools for girls in January 1925, and Miethke was appointed to take charge of the central schools system.
 She then had complete charge of nine new schools for girls, with special attention to the new super-primary branches where technical work had been introduced.

 The Department sent her to Sydney and Melbourne in 1925 to investigate policies and methods being adopted there.

 She was elected president of the National Council of Women in 1935, and as such president of the executive committee of the Women's Centenary Council.
 She had a very high profile during the 1936 Centenary year, speaking on the radio virtually every week and appearing as organiser or guest of honour at a host of rallies, conferences and a dramatic Pageant of Empire which she herself choreographed and organised.
 This featured 13,600 schoolchildren whom she personally directed, through a megaphone, at the Adelaide Oval.
 The two performances, on 27 and 28 November 1936, each attracted 40,000 spectators.

 A book was produced A Book of South Australia – Women in the First Hundred Years, largely through the efforts of Phebe Watson (1876–1964).
 More lasting memorials were the Pioneer Women's Memorial Garden and the Aerial Medical Base at Alice Springs for the Australian Aerial Medical Services (South Australian section), the "Flying Doctor Service".
 In November 1937 the Women's Centenary Council was dissolved, leaving an executive committee of Adelaide Miethke, Phebe Watson, Mrs. D. P. McGuire, Mrs. C. E. Dolling, and Gisela Siebert (with Mrs. E. R. Lawrie as proxy during Miss Siebert's absence) to oversee realisation of these commitments.

 During the Second World War she was once again to the fore in raising money for the benefit of Australia's soldiers.
-From 1940 to 1946 she directed the Schools' Patriotic Fund, and served on the Women's War Service Council.
+From 1940 to 1946 she directed the Schools' Patriotic Fund, with at one point Dorothy May Marshall as an assistant.
+Maithke also served on the Women's War Service Council.
 She had retired from the Education Department in 1941.

 SPF funds not spent during the War went into the purchase of a hostel, named Adelaide Miethke House and run by the Y.W.C.A., for use by country girls attending schools in the city.

 Other unspent SPF money was passed on to the (Royal) Flying Doctor Service and was used to found the "School of the Air", an idea formulated by Miethke and driven by her.
 Its base was set up at the Alice Springs Higher Primary School with a team of teachers talking over the Flying Doctor network to, and receiving feedback from, children in isolated locations with their pedal radios or battery-operated transceivers.
 The service officially started on 20 September 1950.